bengabay11/chromesy/README.md

 # chromesy
-chromesy is a command line tool for manipulate chrome browser data.
+chromesy is a command line tool for export and import chrome browser data.

 ## Features
 - import/export passwords